 Addiction-related overdoses have reached epidemic levels in Ohio.
 In 2015, nearly 30 out of every 100,000 Ohio residents died due to drug overdoses.
 In 2016, 1,424 Ohio residents specifically died from heroin overdoses.
 If other opiates, such as prescription painkillers like morphine, Percocet, OxyContin, or Fentanyl are included in the numbers, the total number of 2016 Ohio deaths rises to 2,590.
-This is a shocking increase from only 87 heroin-related deaths in 2003.
+This is a shocking increase from the 87 heroin-related deaths in 2003.1

-The trouble doesn’t end there.
+And the trouble doesn’t end there.
 A deeper look reveals even more problems related to the heroin and opioid epidemic in Ohio.
 For instance:

 - Ohio experienced more deaths caused by drug overdose than any other state outside of California in the year 2014.